caelum/tdd-site/README.md

     Text goes here :)
     ```

-  - If you want to use html within your articles, be aware that your file has .html extension
+  - If you want to use html within your articles, be aware that your file has .html extension.

 ## Inserting Participants, authors and etc
   - There is a ```participants.js``` file, there we have a participants array.
 For each kind/group of participant follow this structure: